boltdesignsystem/bolt/packages/components/bolt-tooltip/README.md

 ## Best practices
 - Toggle icons should be tested to ensure smooth transition states
-- Always include a unique `id` to prevent collisions should multiple tooltips be present on the page
 - The `noWrap` option should only be used when small snippets of text or content are used